-It’s all the hype in the media, people are going zero waste everywhere.
-Straws have become the new evil and you are being looked at funny when you take a plastic bag.
+It’s all the hype in the media; people are going zero waste everywhere.
+Straws have become the new evil, and you are being looked at funny when you take a plastic bag.
 At least that is the reality in my world.

-Why you might think?
+Why might you think?
 Let me put it in my words.
 Who do you think owns most of the big polluting companies?
 Men.
 Who is dominating politics and other governments?
 Men.
 Who invented plastic?
 Leo Hendrik Baekeland A man.
 Hm, we carry the same name?

 I also think that it might feel like a weakness to a lot of men if they would have to accept that they have majorly fucked up.
-While I don’t want to take a site here, in fact, I think it is equally important for both sexes to change the way we consume and the way we live.
+While I don’t want to take a site here, in fact, I think it is equally essential for both sexes to change the way we consume and the way we live.
 I am mainly focusing on men here.
-Perhaps it is also because I am a man and I can relate more.
+Perhaps it is also because I am a man, and I can relate more.

 Welcome to the zero waste man blog.

 I started running again and couldn’t help but notice the rubbish on the side of the street.
 I saw this in third world countries and couldn’t believe it.
-There I just thought it must be the lack of education, people were used to
+There I just thought it must be the lack of education, and people were used to

-But then the plastic evolution happened and companies could sell small sachets of detergent and other products to the third world.
+But then the plastic evolution happened, and companies could sell small sachets of detergent and other products to the third world.